How we consciously and intentionally use competition as a tool for a better world?

 Growing support for Trump’s ideas is not that they are becoming more popular.
 It is because those who hold them most dearly now feel more threatened – and therefore are getting louder – than ever.

-Entomophagy is not only an opportunity to expand our diets and find delicious food.
-In fact, it is essential for our society’s sustainability.
+Eating bugs is not only an opportunity to expand our diets and find delicious food, it is essential for our society’s sustainability.

 We deserve to be angry about corruption in politics.
 It’s how we harness our anger that counts.
 It’s how we harness our anger that could really change everything.